brinal8055/brinal8055/README.md

 -->
 I am Brinal Savsaviya, Computer Science Undergraduate from Indian Institute of Technology, Dharwad.

-- 🌱 I’m currently learning AI-ML, Web Development.
+- 🌱 I’m currently learning technology and working with psychology.
-- 🤔 I’m looking for help with Startups.
+- 🤔 I’m looking for building Startups.
 - 👯 I’m looking to collaborate on Open Source Projects
 <!--
 - 🤔 I’m looking for help with ...